-In the first episode, Ted Gottis, senior vice president, MedTrainer’s QuickCred division, discusses the confusion that often surrounds the credentialing process.
-Starting with who should be handling the process within an organization, Gottis addresses the need for ASCs to have set policies and procedures that dictate how credentialing will be handled in each organization.
-These policies and procedures provide ASCs with the framework needed to support the integrity of their processes and ensure that each provider is legally and professionally qualified to provide specific services and procedures.
+In the first episode of the ASC Podcast series, MedTrainer Chief People Officer Ted Gottis discusses the confusion that often surrounds the credentialing process.
+Gottis says having a standard credentialing process will help you meet deadlines and manage a transition in credentialing staff.
+This process should be documented with policies and procedures to provide ASCs with the framework needed to support the integrity of their processes and ensure that each provider is legally and professionally qualified to provide specific services and procedures.
 A digital credentialing solution standardizes workflows and ensures all documents and communication are included in a comprehensive provider profile.

-Tamar Glaser, vice president of accreditation compliance, MedTrainer’s AccredAbility division, breaks down accreditation processes for ASCs in the second episode of the series.
-Drawing from her extensive knowledge as an active surveyor for AAAASF, Glaser lays out the difference between a CMS and accreditation survey, the steps to take for reaccreditation, who needs to prepare for surveys in an ASC and how organizations can always be prepared for inspection.
+Tamar Glaser, MedTrainer vice president of accreditation compliance, breaks down accreditation processes for ASCs in the second episode of the ASC Podcast series.
+Drawing from her extensive knowledge as an active surveyor for QUAD A, Glaser lays out the difference between a CMS and accreditation survey, the steps to take for reaccreditation, who needs to prepare for surveys in an ASC and how organizations can always be prepared for inspection.

-Most states require ASCs to have proper accreditation in order to become Medicare certified.
-Some states also require accreditation.
-Glaser recommends how ASCs should go about choosing accrediting agencies.
+In this podcast, Glaser offers best practices for ASCs to follow when choosing an accrediting agency.
 She also discusses the types of documentation that an ASC should have prepared before a surveyor arrives, including policies and procedures, daily logs, infection control tracking, employee files, credentialing files and quality improvement studies.

-The series concludes with MedTrainer’s CEO Steve Gallion discussing the benefits of online learning and training modules for ASCs.
-Gallion explains the benefits of online learning modules for ASCs and what to expect using an online educational tool.
+The series concludes with MedTrainer CEO Steve Gallion explaining the benefits of online learning for ASCs and what to expect when using a learning management system, such as MedTrainer.

 In addition to the training required by regulatory agencies, such as CMS, OSHA, and OCR, accrediting bodies also require very specific learning requirements.
 Using a learning management system that keeps these courses fresh and easy-to-find is critical for a successful ASC training program.
 Training and continuing education courses can help to manage gaps that occur when personnel leave or new hires are brought onboard.
-The MedTrainer platform allows ASCs to customize educational modules to address job-specific and location-specific curriculums, an admin can ensure every staff member is up-to-date on annual mandatory training and additional in-service training.
+By creating role-specific and location-specific curriculums, an admin can ensure every staff member is up-to-date on annual mandatory training.
 Hybrid modules can be created to reduce the time constraints on training that requires a practical skills assessment, such as Basic Life Support.
 In these cases, the instructional portion can be completed online with the skills assessment offered onsite at regularly scheduled intervals.

 MedTrainer courses allow providers and employees to complete their training at times convenient to their individual schedules.
 The instructional design includes a forced learning model that prevents users from skipping around at their leisure.
 The courses provide small, manageable segments with comprehension checks that promote learning engagement and verify understanding.
 The system also stores and manages documentation of MedTrainer course as well as those completed elsewhere.